After six years' austerity, Greeks feel no joy from new debt deal

 "We are done, we can't even leave our homes anymore to have a coffee," said Panagiotis Zabetakis, 50, a carpenter who, like one in every four Greeks, is unemployed.

-Playing with traditional komboloi worry beads at a cheap cafe in an Athens suburb, Zabetakis paid 1 euro (0.75 pounds) for his morning coffee, half what it would cost in the city centre.
+Playing with traditional komboloi worry beads at a cheap cafe in an Athens suburb, Zabetakis paid 1 euro ($1.10) for his morning coffee, half what it would cost in the city center.

 But prices everywhere will rise on June 1 when the measures passed to secure Wednesday's deal start coming into force.